Unrecognized

 Any behaviour change should be closely monitored by your vet, so if there is no clear cause why the breed is barking, seek medical attention as it is sometimes indicative of ill health.

 These dogs can adopt the characteristics of either one of their parent dog breeds.
-While Shepherds are known to be protective, highly intelligent, and loyal, Pitbulls are affectionate and doting dogs.
+While Shepherds are known to be protective, highly intelligent and loyal, Pitbulls are affectionate and doting dogs.

 What’s most common, though, is that the breed displays a good mixture of each of these traits.

-When the dogs are raised well, live in a happy home, get all the exercise they need, and have lots and lots to do, they thrive and are intensely affectionate when it comes to their family.
+When the dogs are raised well, live in a happy home, get all the exercise they need and have lots and lots to do, they thrive and are intensely affectionate when it comes to their family.

-They do have a domineering side when it comes to other dogs, as they very much want to be the leader of the pack!
+They do have a domineering side when it comes to other dogs, as they do very much want to be the leader of the pack!
 This tendency to domineer can be stripped back with training and early socialisation with other dogs.

 The mixed breed is largely more healthy than its parent breeds; however, it’s a good idea to know what these potential predispositions are.